What is Major Tones, you ask?

 How it started

 Some ideas are born in boardrooms.
-Others are born on a couch at midnight after a solid YouTube session and a few too many spicy margaritas in the sleep-deprived haze of newborn life.
+Others are born on a couch at midnight after a solid Music Max session and a few too many spicy margaritas in the sleep-deprived haze of newborn life.

-It was created by Melbourne-based journalist, music reviewer and ex community radio host Tianna Nadalin, who is currently writing about herself in the third person.
+It was created by Melbourne-based journalist and former community radio host Tianna Nadalin, who is currently writing about herself in the third person.

 I started making this game during the Covid-19 pandemic.
-My partner and I would spend Friday nights queuing our favourite film clips, cranking the volume and turning the living room into a low-key karaoke bar.
-Then one night I thought: "What if there was a game that celebrated the lyrics that linger long after the music fades?"
+During lockdown, my partner and I would spend Friday nights queuing our favourite film clips, cranking the volume and turning the living room into a low-key karaoke bar where we would relive the soundtrack of our youths, one power ballad at a time.

-Because whether life is messy, mundane or magical, in the moments that define us, music often plays a starring role.
-We wanted to capture that feeling, to create a game that brings people together to laugh, reminisce, and test just how well they remember the words that once meant everything.
+We wanted to capture that feeling, to create a game that would bring people together to laugh, reminisce and test just how well they remember the words that once meant everything.

 Born in isolation, built over late-night singalongs and fuelled by nostalgic YouTube deep dives, it shows us that music doesn’t just fill the silence – it fills the space between.